 Stonewall – offers help and advice for LGBTQIA+ people and their allies.

-Switchboard LGBT+ helpline – offers a listening service for LGBTQIA+ people over phone, via email and online chat.
+Switchboard LGBT+ helpline – offers a listening service for LGBTQIA+ people over the phone, via email and online chat.
 All their volunteers are LGBTQIA+.

 Some organisations run LGBTQIA+ staff networks.
-If you would like to set up a such a group at your workplace, see Stonewall's information on setting up network groups.
+If you would like to set up such a group at your workplace, see Stonewall's information on setting up network groups.